mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/how_it_works/robot-middleware.rst

    systems, and more.
-Built on latest generations of artificial neural networks, including Convolutional Neural Networks (CNNs), recurrent and attention-based networks, the toolkit extends computer vision and non-vision workloads across |intel| hardware, optimizing performance.
+Built on latest generations of artificial neural networks, including Convolutional Neural Networks (CNNs), recurrent and attention-based networks, the toolkit extends computer vision and non-vision workloads across Intel® hardware, optimizing performance.
 It accelerates applications with high-performance AI and deep learning inference, deployed from edge to the cloud.

 -  `Intel® oneAPI Base Toolkit
    <https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html>`__,
    is capable of executing sample applications in the toolkit.
 This core set of tools and libraries is designed for developing high-performance, data-centric applications across diverse architectures.
 It features an industry-leading C++ compiler and the Data Parallel C++ (DPC++) language, an evolution of C++ for heterogeneous computing.
-For |l_oneapi| training, refer to:
+For Intel® oneAPI Base Toolkit training, refer to:

    -  `Intel® DPC++ Compatibility Tool Self-Guided Jupyter Notebook Tutorial
       <https://www.intel.com/content/www/us/en/developer/articles/training/intel-dpcpp-compatibility-tool-training.html>`__